gregphillips03/dsci401/README.md

 <hr>

 + It's nearly <i>always</i> more palatable to general audiences to visualize the data with pictures and graphs.
+Command lines and scripts are good for displaying information, but they're only good for a particular audience.
+Generally, most people don't want to look at a terminal window.

-Here, we'll use ```matplot.pyplot``` to pretty up our confusion matrices.
++ Here, we'll use ```matplot.pyplot``` to pretty up our confusion matrices.
 I'll be using another boiler plate function from <a href=http://scikit-learn.org/stable/auto_examples/model_selection/plot_confusion_matrix.html>scikit-learn.org</a> that I've added to my data_util file.